samirose/sicp-compiler-project/README.md

 * Compilation of lambda expressions to Wasm functions and values that can be applied to arguments
 * Port the compiler from Racket `#lang sicp` to standard R6RS Scheme (still using Racket as the development platform)
 * A simple compiler "driver" that can be given a Scheme program from standard input and that emits a Wasm module to standard output in WAT format
-* Add Makefile for building the compiler and regression test execution
+* Makefile for building the compiler and regression test execution
-* Add regression tests for the implemented features
+* Regression tests for the implemented features
   * Tests are specified in WAST and executed with [WABT](https://github.com/WebAssembly/wabt)'s [spectest-interp](https://webassembly.github.io/wabt/doc/spectest-interp.1.html) tool
   * The tests invoke the compiler with a Scheme expression, compile it and check the executed WebAssembly's result with WAST assertions
   * See [test-compiler](./test-compiler) for the tests.
 They also give an overall idea of what works and has been implemented in the compiler.